UX Myth #3: Users Don't Know How To Scroll

 The Compromise

 There has been much usability research conducted to find the middle ground between these conflicting notions.
+Understanding the fold is essential in web design, as it highlights the content that appears above the fold as critical for user engagement and visibility.
 One of Huge’s article states that all of their test users, despite being 94% sure that they can scroll the content, still reacted positively with an arrow icon signalling that the page is not finished and that they could scroll down accordingly.

 Rebecca Gordon, Evan Dody - 2014 - https://www.hugeinc.com/articles/everybody-scrolls